Breitling Transocean Gets Limited “GMT” Edition

 It was a shame that the Chronomat GMT hid the mechanism behind the customary solid steel case back cover.
 This new Transocean Chronograph GMT addresses this issue with a display back that allows you to take a good long look at the movement through a scratch-resistant sapphire crystal.

-Another pleasant surprise here is the dial that features a fine guilloche pattern on its silver or black surface.
 While not detracting a single bit of the timekeeper’s mojo, the motif not only makes this watch more wearable with formal attire (even despite its slightly oversized body of 43 millimeters in diameter) but also creates a more contrasting background for its main indicators including the bright red, spear-shaped second time zone hour hand.

-Unlike the GMT indicators on some cheaper watches, you can manipulate this one with no hassle at all: you only need to pull the crown and turn it either clockwise or counterclockwise.
-The GMT hand will move in the respective direction in one-hour increments without affecting minutes and seconds indicators.
+The secondary hour hand will move in the respective direction in one-hour increments without affecting minutes and seconds indicators.
 It must be a handy feature for those frequent travelers that cross the Pond several times a week.

 The only problem with this solution is that there are countries that, for some reason, use half-hour and even 45-minute offsets, but, well, maybe just don’t travel there?